tulios/mappersmith-cached-gateway/README.md

 [![npm version](https://badge.fury.io/js/mappersmith-cached-gateway.svg)](http://badge.fury.io/js/mappersmith-cached-gateway)
 # Mappersmith CachedGateway

 **CachedGateway** is a gateway for [Mappersmith](https://github.com/tulios/mappersmith) that wraps a transport gateway with a cache store to achieve transparent cache functionalities.
+It provides cache stores for browser and server.

 ## Install